majid-gholamheidari/task-manager/README.md

-# Hi, I am Majid 👋
+# Task Manager

-A simple Task manager app implemented with Laravel for any business.
+A simple Task manager app implemented with Laravel for any business